hugobast/cheapredwine/README.md

 I needed a way to test fonts on the web.
-I based this library on myfonts.com.
-CheapRedWine makes use to Harfbuzz' hb-view utility to generate images from fonts with a slew of different parameters.
-It also uses fontTools' ttx utility for font introspection.
+CheapRedWine makes use of Harfbuzz' hb-view utility to generate images from fonts with a slew of different parameters.
+It also uses tipo for font introspection.

 ## Installation